-BPC only incorporated each state's child care supply data into the analysis once the state approved of the dataset.

-It is important to note, however, that through this data collection process, it became apparent that there were barriers to gaining a complete picture of the child care supply.
+BPC only incorporated each state's child care supply data into the analysis once the state approved of the dataset. it became apparent that there were barriers to gaining a complete picture of the child care supply.
 In conversations with the advisory committee, many representatives shared concerns about accounting for public pre-kindergarten programs that operate on part-day schedules.
 Clearly, for parents working full-time, these settings do not meet their full child care needs.
 It is unclear how these programs fit into the supply landscape because it is not currently known how parents who enroll their children in these programs arrange for care during pre-program or post-program hours.